 Pointed gourd is available all around the seasons in India, Nepal, Pakistan, and Bangladesh.
 Choose fresh, green, immature, firm pods at the local farmer markets.

-Avoid oversize, mature, tough-skinned, sunken, and flabby fruits as they may be a sign of old-stock and flavorless.
-Also, avoid those with surface cuts, cracks, bruised, or broken.Fresh Pointed gourd store well if kept in the refrigerator.
-At home, store them in the vegetable compartment of the refrigerator and should be used within two or three days of purchase before they begins to lose their lustre.
+Avoid oversized, mature, tough-skinned, sunken, and flabby fruits as they may be a sign of old stock and flavorless.
+Also, avoid those with surface cuts, cracks, bruised, or broken.Fresh Pointed gourd stores well if kept in the refrigerator.
+At home, store them in the vegetable compartment of the refrigerator, and should be used within two or three days of purchase before they begin to lose their luster.

 Wash in clean water to rid of any surface dirt and sand.
 Trim the ends.
 No need to scrape them.
 The skin of immature parwal gourd is edible.
 Slice/dice the pods as you want them in cooking using a paring knife.
 Like in other squashes and gourds, parwal gourd also should not be overcooked.